 Notting Hill: Portobello Road Market.
 Photo Credit: © James Hamill.

-2. Acklam Village
+2. Acklam Village in Notting Hill

 Just off Portobello Road at the corner with Cambridge Gardens is an area crammed full of the most incredible food stalls, covering every cuisine from Afghan to Zambian.
 Aim for the cool ska/reggae/jazz sounds and then follow your nose to epicurean overload.
 Enter the village area and look out for the very unique Bay 58 bar and often with live music playing there too.
 Also look out for an original Banksy mural ‘Graffiti Painter’ just against at the corner of Cambridge Gardens and Portobello.
 It is very likely to be hidden behind food stalls at the weekend but with a bit of perseverance, you should find it.